danstoakes/2021-swedish-information-extraction-cli/README.md

 source can be either a filename, such as `sample_swedish.txt`, which is provided out of the box, or `--sample` which uses excerpts from SUC 3.0.
 In order to use the SUC 3.0 corpus, it must first be downloaded from [here](https://spraakbanken.gu.se/en/resources/suc3) and placed in the `training_data` folder with the filename "suc3.xml".

 # Requirements
+Python 3 is the recommended version to be used with this tool, following the official deprecation of Python 2.

 The tool requires a model to operate.
 Models can be created through custom spaCy pipelines or downloaded from the internet.
 The model which was used during development was the `sv_model_xpos` model available [here](https://spraakbanken.gu.se/en/resources/suc3).
 There are both UPOS and XPOS-tagged models available, with the XPOS model using Swedish-specific tags, while UPOS uses universal tags.
 These models have very small differences in performance between them and are both sufficient.

 # Contributing